Opinion polling for the next Italian general election

-In the years running up to the next Italian general election, which will occur no later than 22 December 2027, (Note: While elections in Italy are customarily held on a Sunday or Sunday and Monday, there is no constitutional requirement to do so; the latest possible date for a general election to be held is the 70th day following the expiration of the Parliament's five-year term.) various organisations are carrying out opinion polls to gauge voting intention in Italy.
-The date range is from after the 2022 Italian general election, held on 25 September, to the present day.
-Poll results are reported at the dates when the fieldwork was done, as opposed to the date of publication; if such date is unknown, the date of publication is given instead.
+In the years running up to the next Italian general election, which will occur no later than 22 December 2027, (Note: While elections in Italy are customarily held on a Sunday or Sunday and Monday, there is no constitutional requirement to do so; the latest possible date for a general election to be held is the 70th day following the expiration of the Parliament's five-year term.
+See "Constitution of the Italian Republic") various organisations are carrying out opinion polls to gauge voting intention in Italy.
+(Note: The date range is from after the 2022 Italian general election, held on 25 September, to the present day as of July 2026.
+Poll results are reported at the dates when the fieldwork was done, as opposed to the date of publication; if such date is unknown, the date of publication is given instead.)
 Under the Italian par condicio (equal conditions) law, publication of opinion polls is forbidden in the last two weeks of an electoral campaign.